-Mats Wilander, born in 1964, had been very successful at a particularly young age.
-In 1982, aged only 17 years and 10 months, he had become the youngest player ever to lift a Grand Slam trophy, beating clay court legend Guillermo Vilas in the final (1-6, 7-6, 6-0, 6-4).
+Mats Wilander, born in 1964 in Vaxjo, Sweden, had been very successful at a particularly young age.
+In 1982, aged only 17 years and 10 months, he became the youngest male player ever to lift a Grand Slam trophy, beating clay court legend Guillermo Vilas in the Roland-Garros final (1-6, 7-6, 6-0, 6-4).
 He had also made himself famous for a memorable act of sportsmanship earlier in the tournament.
-In the semi-final against Jose-Luis Clerc, on his first match point, he reversed a call that was sealing his victory after the umpire had already announced “game, set and match”.
-In 1982, in a Davis Cup quarter-final, he also played the longest match of the Open Era, losing after six hours and twenty-two minutes of play to John McEnroe (9-7, 6-2, 15-17, 3-6, 8-6).
+In the semi-final against Jose-Luis Clerc, on his first match point, he reversed a call that would have sealed his victory after the umpire had already announced “game, set and match”.
+In 1982, in a Davis Cup quarter-final, he also played the longest match of the Open Era, losing after six hours and 22 minutes of play to John McEnroe (9-7, 6-2, 15-17, 3-6, 8-6).

-Ramesh Krishnan, born in 1961, was one of the greatest Indian players of all time.
-He claimed the first of his seven titles in Manila, in 1981, defeating Ivan Dupasquier in the final (6-4, 6-4).
+Ramesh Krishnan, born in 1961 in Chennai, was one of the greatest Indian players of all time.
+He claimed the first of his seven titles in Manila in 1981, defeating Ivan Dupasquier in the final (6-4, 6-4).
 That year, he also reached the quarter-finals in a Grand Slam tournament for the first time, at the US Open (defeated by John McEnroe, 6-7, 7-6, 6-4, 6-2).
-In the following years, he would obtain this result twice again: at Wimbledon, in 1986 (lost to Slobodan Zivojinovic, 6-2, 7-6, 4-6, 6-3), and at the US Open in 1987 (eliminated by Stefan Edberg, 6-2, 6-2, 6-2).
-He reached his career-high ranking in 1985, as world No 23, but it was in 1986 that he claimed his most important title, in Hong Kong, defeating future Roland-Garros champion Andres Gomez in the final (7-6, 6-0, 7-5).
+In the following years, he would achieve this result two more times: at Wimbledon in 1986 (lost to Slobodan Zivojinovic, 6-2, 7-6, 4-6, 6-3), and at the US Open in 1987 (eliminated by Stefan Edberg, 6-2, 6-2, 6-2).
+He reached his career-high ranking of world No 23 in 1985 but it was in 1986 that he claimed his most important title, in Hong Kong, defeating future Roland-Garros champion Andres Gomez in the final (7-6, 6-0, 7-5).
 In 1987, he led India into an unexpected Davis Cup final, which was ironically lost against Sweden.
-He started his 1989 season in the best possible way, lifting the trophy in Auckland after beating Amos Mansdorf in the final (6-4, 6-0).
+He started his 1989 season in the best possible way, lifting the trophy in Auckland by beating Amos Mansdorf in the final (6-4, 6-0).

-In the Australian Open second-round encounter between the defending champion Mats Wilander and Ramesh Krishnan, saying that the Swede was the favourite would be an understatement.
-The Swede, three-time Australian Open champion, was the undisputed world No 1, having won three out of the four Grand Slam events in 1988.
-Even if he had seemed to struggle with motivation at the end of the season, suffering an unexpected loss in the Davis Cup final against Carl-Uwe Steeb (which hastened Sweden’s defeat against West Germany), he had a few weeks to recover and his opponent was only world No 51.
-Furthermore, the Swede had heavily defeated Krishnan the last time they had faced each other, in the 1987 Davis Cup final (6-4, 6-1, 6-3).
+In the Australian Open second-round encounter between defending champion Wilander and Krishnan, saying that the Swede was the favourite would be an understatement.
+The three-time Australian Open champion was the undisputed world No 1, having won three out of the four Grand Slam events in 1988.
+Even if he had seemed to struggle with motivation at the end of the season, suffering an unexpected loss in the Davis Cup final against Carl-Uwe Steeb (which hastened Sweden’s defeat against West Germany), he had a few weeks to recover and his opponent was only ranked No 51 in the world.
+Furthermore, the Swede had easily defeated Krishnan the last time they faced each other, in the 1987 Davis Cup final (6-4, 6-1, 6-3).